-Oct 29, 2020 Britney Blomquist
+Oct 29, 2020 Jambo

 6 Common Problems with Stakeholder Relationship Management Software

-6 Common SRM Problems
+6 common SRM problems

-Problem 1: Implementation and Data Migration
+Problem 1: Implementation and data migration

-The problem is that implementation and data migration aren’t always straightforward, easy or successful.
-If these processes are done poorly, it can affect the organization’s operating times, adoption rates and overall efficiency.
+The problem is that implementation and data migration aren't always easy or successful.
+If these processes are done poorly, it can affect the organization's operating times, adoption rates and overall efficiency.

 Solution: